snowtrack/snowfs/README.md

 $ npm run ava
 ```

-3. To build a **production build**, execute the commands above, and continue with the commands below:
+3. To build a **production build including the CLI**, execute the commands above, and continue with the commands below:

 ```bash
 $ npm run tsc
 $ npm run build
 $ cd dist/out-tsc
 ```

+### How To Debug

+For the development of SnowFS we recommend **VSCode**.
+The repository contains a [launch.json](.vscode/launch.json) file with pre-defined runner configurations.
+For more information, please visit [this](https://github.com/Snowtrack/SnowFS/pull/49#issue-579026705) pull-request.

 ## Versioning